awsdocs/aws-codebuild-user-guide/doc_source/use-proxy-server.md

 EOF
 ```

  Incoming requests from instances in the private subnet must redirect to the Squid ports\.
 Squid listens on port 3129 for HTTP traffic \(instead of 80\) and 3130 for HTTPS traffic \(instead of 443\)\.
-Use the iptables command to properly route traffic:
+Use the iptables command to route traffic:

 ```
 sudo iptables -t nat -A PREROUTING -p tcp --dport 80 -j REDIRECT --to-port 3129